‘Vanderpump Rules’ Star Billie Lee Expresses Hurt Over Being Excluded In Girls’ Night Invite

 While Billie Lee and Kristen Doute didn’t specify which event they were talking about, SUR has advertised a “Girls Night In” for Tuesday, July 3.
 Fellow Vanderpump Rules star Brittany Cartwright posted an ad for the event at the West Hollywood hotspot, inviting her followers to join in, and she tagged several of her co-stars in the post, including Katie Maloney, Ariana Madix, Scheana Marie, and Stassi Schroeder.

-Katie Maloney took to Twitter to make it clear that she has no beef with Billie Lee or anyone in the transgender community, and Doute also posted to her personal Twitter account: “We are not hateful people and ABSOLUTELY support the LGBTQ community.
+Katie Maloney took to Twitter to make it clear that she has no beef with Billie Lee or anyone in the transgender community, and Doute also posted to her personal Twitter account, “We are not hateful people and ABSOLUTELY support the LGBTQ community.
 A person is a person is a person.”

 Billie Lee previously told the Huffington Post she was grateful for the opportunity to work at SUR and that the reality show role was a bonus.
 She also talked about what it was like being the newcomer at SUR alongside the already tight-knit Vanderpump Rules posse.